 Merryn Trevethan is an Australian artist currently based in Hong Kong, relocating in February 2021 after 7 years in Singapore.
-Her abstracted, hyper- saturated artworks are inspired by the changing nature and structure of cities.
-She examines how we see, navigate and record our experiences of urban environments.
-Her paintings, drawings, murals and objects are often layered in site-responsive installations to reflect different modes of seeing, inviting viewers to relate to and be critical of our surroundings.
+Her abstracted, hyper- saturated artworks are inspired by the constantly changing structure of cities.
+Through her multi-disciplinary practice she considers the uncertainties of human perception; examining how we see, navigate and record our experiences in public, urban environments.

 Inspired by the changing nature and structure of cities, I examine how we see, navigate and record our experiences of urban environments.
 My practice considers the built environment and how we relate to the architectural while negotiating space in public, urban environments.
 It acknowledges that our relationship to our surroundings is in a constant state of flux, where we mediate a labyrinthine set of systems in which our daily lives have become enmeshed.